Feministing: Staff

 As of September 2013, Feministing had three co-executive directors: Lori Adelman (Partnerships), Maya Dusenbery (Editorial), and Jos Truitt (Development).
 In 2015 Adelman was named as one of The Forward 50.
 Alexandra Brodsky is an editor and columnist.
 The other staff columnists were Chloe Angyal (Senior Columnist), Katie Halper, Syreeta McFadden, Sesali Bowen, Verónica Bayetti Flores, Juliana Britto Schwartz, Mychal Denzel Smith, Katherine Cross, Gwendolyn Beetham (Academic Feminist Columnist), Dana Bolger, and Suzanna Bobadilla (Interviews Columnist).
 The site was supported by advertisements but all of the writers had day jobs.
 Former Feministing staff include former editors Vanessa Valenti, Ann Friedman, Miriam Zoila Pérez, Courtney E. Martin, and Samhita Mukhopadhyay.

 Retirement of Jessica Valenti

 Valenti retired from Feministing in 2011.
 In a statement issued on 2 February, Valenti announced her retirement, arguing that her intention for the site was to provide a space for younger feminists outside the elite.
-Valenti states:
+Valenti stated:

-"Today, almost 5,000 posts later, I'm a 32-year-old feminist with a voice that is listened to.
+Today, almost 5,000 posts later, I'm a 32-year-old feminist with a voice that is listened to.
 Largely because of the work I've done with Feministing, I have a successful platform for my work – I've published books, written articles, and built a career as a speaker.
-Because I feel Feministing should remain a place for younger feminists to build their careers and platforms, I think it's appropriate to our mission that I step back."
+Because I feel Feministing should remain a place for younger feminists to build their careers and platforms, I think it's appropriate to our mission that I step back.

 Valenti continued to respond to articles using the comments forum, and Feministing writers frequently posted links to other work by both Valenti and Friedman.